VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ### Implement a Login using a Record Locator

-When a registrant creates an order for seats at a conference, the system generates a five-character **order access code** and sends it to the registrant by email.
-The registrant can use her email address and the **order access code** on the conference web site to retrieve the order from the system at a later date.
-The registrant may wish to retrieve the order to review it, or to complete the registration process by assigning attendees to seats.
+When a Registrant creates an order for seats at a conference, the system generates a five-character **order access code** and sends it to the Registrant by email.
+The Registrant can use her email address and the **order access code** on the conference web site to retrieve the order from the system at a later date.
+The Registrant may wish to retrieve the order to review it, or to complete the registration process by assigning Attendees to seats.

 ### Inform the Registrant How Much Time Remains to Complete an Order

-When a registrant creates an order, the system reserves the seats requested by the registrant until the order is complete or the reservations expire.
-To complete an order, the registrant must submit her details, such as name and email address, and make a successful payment.
+When a Registrant creates an order, the system reserves the seats requested by the Registrant until the order is complete or the reservations expire.
+To complete an order, the Registrant must submit her details, such as name and email address, and make a successful payment.

-To help the registrant, the system displays a countdown timer to inform the registrant how much time remains to complete the order before the seat reservations expire.
+To help the Registrant, the system displays a countdown timer to inform the Registrant how much time remains to complete the order before the seat reservations expire.

 ### Enabling a Registrant to Create an Order that Includes Multiple Seat Types

-When a registrant creates an order, the registrant may request different numbers of different seat types.
-For example, a registrant may request five seats for the full conference and three seats for the pre-conference workshop.
+When a Registrant creates an order, the Registrant may request different numbers of different seat types.
+For example, a Registrant may request five seats for the full conference and three seats for the pre-conference workshop.